 Replace the following placeholders with your values:

-1. Replace NewDatabaseName with the name you want for the new or existing database.
+with the name you want for the new or existing database. - Replace

-2. Replace C:\BackupFolder\YourBackupFileName.bak with the full path to your backup file.
+with the full path to your backup file. - Replace

-3. Replace LogicalDataFileName and DataFileLocation.mdf with the logical data file name and its intended location.
+with the logical data file name and its intended location. - Replace

-This script will restore the database from the specified backup file to the location you specify.
-It's important to ensure that the data and log file locations are correctly mapped to your database configuration.
-The database must also not exist before running this script or should be in a state where it can be replaced.
+This script will restore the database from a given backup file to your chosen location.
+Let the location of data and log file be mapped correctly with respect to your database configuration.
+The database should not already exist while running this script, or it should be in a state to where it can be replaced.

 Automatic SQL Server Backups

-To automate SQL Server database backups, a variety of tools are available, ranging from built-in SQL Server features to third-party solutions.
+Various tools are available to automate SQL Server database backups, ranging from built-in SQL Server features to third-party solutions.
 Here are some examples of regularly used options: